jarviscanada/jarvis_data_eng_JjFalcon/README.md

 ## Highlighted Projects
-**Coop Work Projects: AODA Converter** [[GitHub](https://github.com/f57c0n/gitPersonal/tree/master/projects_coop/project_AODAConverter)]:

-Developed a python application program that takes in an Excel file as input.
-The program reads and converts the file to be AODA [Accessibility for Ontarians with Disabilities Act] compliant and saves it to a new Excel file.
+**Coop Work Projects: AODA Converter** [[GitHub](https://github.com/f57c0n/gitPersonal/tree/master/projects_coop/project_AODAConverter)]: Developed a python application program that converts an Excel file to be AODA [Accessibility for Ontarians with Disabilities Act] compliant.
-The program is built with a user friendly GUI with error checking using TKinter.
+The program is built with a user friendly GUI using TKinter with error checking and uses the openpyxl library.

-**Coop Work Projects:  SQL Loader** [[GitHub](https://github.com/f57c0n/gitPersonal/tree/master/projects_coop/project_SQLLoader)]:

-Developed a python application program that takes in a CSV file as input.
-The program reads and analyze the file to detect column data types and remove invalid entries, and provide DML options to review the file and a commit option to create and insert data into a remote database.
+**Coop Work Projects:  SQL Loader** [[GitHub](https://github.com/f57c0n/gitPersonal/tree/master/projects_coop/project_SQLLoader)]: Developed a python application program that reads, analyzes and cleans a CSV file before migrating data to a remote RDBMS.
+It provides DML options to review the file and a commit/rollback options before actual data migration.
+It uses the panda and sqlite3 library.
-It also outputs a file with rows containing invalid entries.

 ## Professional Experiences

-**Data Engineer, Jarvis (MAR2021-present)**:

- Implemented multiple progressive projects in a scrum environment following the Software Development Life Cycle using the agile methodology.

- Exposure includes architecture design, implementation via bash scripting and java using IntelliJ with Maven build automation, and JUnit testing.
+**Data Engineer, Jarvis (MAR2021-present)**:  Implemented multiple progressive projects in a scrum environment following the Software Development Life Cycle using the agile methodology.
+Exposure includes architecture design, implementation via Bash scripts and Java using IntelliJ with Maven build automation, and JUnit testing.
 Project details are mentioned under the Jarvis Project Listing above.

-**Application Programmer – COOP, Ontario Ministry of Health (JAN2020-APR2020)**:

- Designed and developed a program to convert an excel file into an AODA (Accessibility for Ontarians with Disabilities) compliant excel file with TkInter as GUI and python openpyxl.
-Also designed use-cases for testing and providing ongoing maintenance/updates.

- Designed and developed a program to load external data files into DB with several menu options to manipulate data first before loading to Oracle using python pandas.

- Researched and provided proof of concepts and illustrations on providing predictive data models as a service to end users, as well as debugging / redesigning old VBA codes and assistance with JS implementation in Cognos.
+**Application Programmer – COOP, Ontario Ministry of Health (JAN2020-APR2020)**:  Designed and developed a program to convert an excel file to be AODA (Accessibility for Ontarians with Disabilities) compliant using TkInter as GUI and python openpyxl library.
+Also designed use-cases for testing and provided ongoing maintenance/updates.
+Designed and developed a program to load external data files into DB with several menu options to manipulate data first before loading to Oracle/SQLite using python pandas and oracle/sqlite3 libraries.
+Researched and provided proof of concepts and illustrations on providing predictive data models as a service to end-users via Azure.
+Debugged and redesigned old VBA codes used to automate Excel file processes and assisted with JS implementation in Cognos.
+Collaborated with project managers on the design of the application programs.

-**Software Development – COOP, Symcor Inc. (MAY2019-DEC2019)**:

- Assist in qualitative research to gain an understanding of the human needs involved in designing solutions and to help reframe the problem in human-centric ways through the design thinking process.
-Research work also included trends in solutions and competitive landscape.

- Distill information from the qualitative research to create design thinking personas and to generate multiple solution ideas for that persona.
+**Software Development – COOP, Symcor Inc. (MAY2019-DEC2019)**:  Assisted in qualitative research to gain an understanding of the human needs involved in designing solutions and to help reframe the problem in human-centric ways through the design thinking process.
+Research work also included trends in solutions and the competitive landscape.
+Distilled information from the qualitative research to create design thinking personas and to generate multiple solution ideas for that persona.
 Adopted a hands-on approach in prototyping those ideas; including sketching and wireframes.
 Maintained and updated internal website built on PHP.
 Mostly front-end work.

-**Predictive Modelling Analyst – COOP, Rogers Communication (SEP2018-DEC2018)**:

- Accessed information in the databases to create data extracts and cleansing, transformations and summaries by using Proc SQL scripting within SAS Enterprise, and provided these for marketing initiatives.

- Visualized data through excel dashboards by means of pivot tables and charts which are then used in PowerPoint presentations to internal / external teams within the marketing and sales business unit.

- Reviewed data to look at patterns and unusual data, and perform sample testing and/or research to validate it.

- Constructed supervised and unsupervised churn models and ensure their end-to-end performance validation.
+**Predictive Modelling Analyst – COOP, Rogers Communication (SEP2018-DEC2018)**:  Accessed information in the databases to create data extracts and cleansing, transformations, and summaries by using Proc SQL scripting within SAS Enterprise, and provided these for marketing initiatives.
+Visualized data through excel dashboards utilizing pivot tables and charts which are then used in PowerPoint presentations to internal/external teams within the marketing and sales business unit.
+Reviewed data to look at patterns and unusual data, and perform sample testing and/or research to validate them.
+Constructed supervised and unsupervised churn models within SAS Miner and ensured their end-to-end performance validation.

 ## Education